Peter Laverty: Work

 Laverty worked in oil, watercolour and graphic media.
 From 1959 his paintings were mainly semi-abstract stylistically related to contemporary British paintings.

 Exhibitions

-Laverty was included in several significant group exhibitions of Australian art held in New Zealand (1965), United States (1966), and Sao Paulo Biennale, Brazil (1961).
+Laverty was included in several significant group exhibitions of Australian art held in New Zealand (1965), United States (1966), and São Paulo Art Biennial, Brazil (1961).
 In Australia he held joint exhibitions with his wife Ursula and had a retrospective at Penrith Sydney, in 1996.

 Represented

-Works by Laverty are held in the collections of the National Gallery of Australia, Art Gallery of New South Wales, Art Gallery of Western Australia, and the Tasmanian Museum and Art Gallery.
+Works by Laverty are held in the collections of the National Gallery of Australia, Art Gallery of New South Wales, Art Gallery of Western Australia, Queensland Art Gallery & Gallery of Modern Art and the Tasmanian Museum and Art Gallery.

 Awards

 Laverty won numerous Shire art awards including; Warringah (1957), Mosman (1961-2), Maitland (1965), Campbelltown (1966), Rockdale (1966), Berrima (1966), and Grafton (1969).